 The SimGas Biogas Milk Chiller will empower small dairy farmers to guide their own development; the BMC can greatly improve the income of small dairy farmers, help supply to meet demand, help farmers to meet quality standards required to access the formal dairy market, and contribute to improved nutrition.
 The quantity and quality of milk will improve, which will enable dairies to better meet the increasing demand for milk and milk products.
 Savings at the farm level will lead to additional investments and more satisfied members.
 The SimGas Biogas Milk Chiller will empower small dairy farmers to guide their own development.
 In addition, the use of clean energy (biogas) for cooling and other purposes, such as cooking, will help reduce deforestation and carbon emissions.

-SimGas is currently focused on work in Kenya, with plans to begin operations in Rwanda in FY2018.
-They have 10 pilot installations in Kenya and Tanzania.
-SimGas has been conducting lab and field testing on several different models of milk chillers.
-Recent human centered design research conducted together with IDEO.org was used to modify the milk chiller design, resulting in reduced gas consumption, which allows for extended biogas availability for cooking in addition to cooling.
-They are currently testing 3 units of this latest prototype design at model farmers of Kenya’s largest dairy processor.
-SimGas expects to begin mass production of the biogas milk chiller in the coming year.
+SimGas has been conducting lab and field testing on several different models of milk chillers, with 11 pilot installations in Kenya and Tanzania.
+Human-centered design research conducted together with IDEO.org was used to modify the milk chiller design, resulting in reduced gas consumption, which allows for extended biogas availability for cooking in addition to cooling.
+SimGas is currently testing 3 units of this latest prototype design at model farmers of Kenya’s largest dairy processor.
+They plan to install 20 more of these units in 2019 and expect to begin mass production of the BMC in the coming year.